Skip to main content

 Why IT Professionals Consider Life Insurance

-IT professionals often have significant financial commitments, mortgages, young families, education costs, and the sedentary lifestyle and stress of the industry can take a health toll.
-Life insurance is a straightforward way to ensure those commitments are covered.
+IT professionals often carry significant financial commitments: a mortgage, a young family, and education costs.
+The work is low-risk physically, but the sedentary lifestyle and the pressure of the industry can still take a health toll over time.
+Life insurance is a straightforward way to make sure those commitments are covered if the worst happens, and income protection matters most for contractors without employer sick leave.

 Workplace Risks for IT Professionals